 The Archbishop Hannan Community Appeal (AHCA ), formerly the Archbishop’s Community Appeal (ACA), is an annual, volunteer-driven fundraising campaign which supports the work of Catholic Charities.
-This year the AHCA is led by Archbishop Gregory Aymond and the 2012 Chair-couple, Byron and Shannan Adams.
+This year the AHCA is led by Archbishop Gregory Aymond and the 2013 Chair, JT Hannan.

-In a world dramatically altered by Hurricanes Katrina, Rita, Gustav and Ike, the oil spill in the Gulf of Mexico, and most recently, Hurricane Isaac, our efforts remain the same: through housing, healthcare, education, and emergency response we are changing lives for the better.
+In these uncertain times, our efforts remain the same: through housing, healthcare, education, and emergency response we are changing lives for the better.

 Your donation to the AHCA ensures that Catholic Charities will continue to be a source of hope and refuge for the most vulnerable in our community.
-Post-Katrina, the programs of Catholic Charities touched the lives of over 700,000 people.
+The programs of Catholic Charities touched the lives of over 100,000 people annually.
 With your support, we will continue to make a difference in the lives of those who most need it.